International Students Guide

 NOTE: St. Stephen’s College defines full-time status as being actively registered in a minimum of two credits per month (9 credits over a 4-month period, 12 credits over a 6-month period, or 24 credits over a 12-month period).
 Students who are registered in less than 12 credits over a six-month period are considered part-time.
 Course extensions will not extend a student’s full-time status.
 While in the research/writing phase of graduate programs, students in good standing at St. Stephen’s College are considered full-time.
-Master’s students are considered full-time upon formal approval of the Thesis Proposal, or enrollment in the Capstone Project course.
+Master’s students are considered full-time upon formal approval of the Thesis or Culminating Paper Proposal, or enrollment in the Capstone Project course.
 Doctoral students are considered full-time upon completion of the Integrative Paper.

 Can I work while I am studying at St. Stephen’s College?

 If you plan to combine study and work while in Canada, familiarize yourself with the information available through Immigration, Refugees and Citizenship Canada (IRCC), at https://www.canada.ca/en/immigration-refugees-citizenship/services/study-canada/work.html